OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:18

-But these men lie in wait for their own blood; they set an ambush for their own lives.
+But these men are setting a trap for themselves; they ambush their own lives.

 ## Proverbs 1:19